Wolwedans Boulders Camp...

 A substantial breakfast is available before heading out on the day's activities.
 Guests are invited to select as many items as they would like from the menu.
 On our stay the choices included cereal, fruit salad, yoghurt, bread rolls and toast, cold meats, cheese, pancakes and oats or porridge, as well as a hot cooked breakfast.
 In addition to coffee and tea, there were fruit juices, hot chocolate and cappuccino.

 Lunch is usually three courses, but despite that we found it was quite a refreshing, light meal.
-We started with a very tasty tomato and avocado salsa, followed by a Greek salad and rounded off with fresh fruit salad and berry compote.
+We started with baked camembert, which was followed by a fresh seafood salad and rounded off with almond cheesecake.

-Dinner is served at around 8.00pm, although this could be as late at 9.00pm in summer.
-We sat down to a four-course meal, which started off with a description of the menu in both English and the local Nama language, after which the team broke into some enthusiastic singing.
+Dinner is served at around 8.00pm, although this could be as late at 9.00pm in summer, and is sometimes a barbecue.
+We sat down to a five-course meal, which started off with a description of the menu in both English and the local Nama language, after which the team broke into some enthusiastic singing.
 We thought it was really fun!
-Our first course was a very simple appetizer of fried mushrooms on a slice of fresh tomato, followed by a delicious feta and smoked salmon spring roll.
-The main course was an exceedingly tender fillet of springbok served with a rich red wine sauce alongside basmati rice and carrots.
-A poached pear with a hint of cinnamon made for a simple, sweet ending to the meal.
-Sometimes the chef will do a barbecue.

 Dining style: Group Meals

 Drinks included: Drinks are included at Wolwedans Boulders Camp with the exception of imported and premium-brand spirits, wines and champagnes.
 These can be ordered and paid for locally.
 The water is too salty to drink at Boulders.
 It is fine for brushing your teeth or showering but a flask of fresh water is provided in your room to drink and bottled still or sparkling water is available.